 This best-selling festive bauble flavour from Team Pickering's is back and available in its own larger 20cl bottle.
 Pickering's Gin sourced 10,000 lonely and forgotten Perthshire sprouts in order to make this world's first.
 While there might be a divide on Brussels Sprouts at Christmas, this gin has a bright, herbaceous taste, with a fresh green pepper twang and nutty sweet notes.

-Goes great with: Slice of cucumber, tonic and ice.
+Goes great with: A slice of cucumber, tonic and ice.

 The latest Christmas edition to the popular festively flavoured range from Pickering's Gin, Later Than Eight Gin.
 This limited edition gin is bursting with delicate chocolate notes and a fresh mint finish.